VirusTotal/yara/docs/modules/pe.rst

     .. versionadded:: 3.7.2

     A zero-based array of data directories.
 Each data directory contains virtual address and length of the appropriate data directory.
-Each data directory has the following entries object has the following attributes:
+Each data directory has the following
+	entries:

     .. c:member:: virtual_address